Greek Corporate Law

 Step 6: Tax and Social Security Registration

-If you plan to employ staff, you’ll also need to register with EFKA (Unified Social Security Fund).
-Administrators who are also shareholders may also be required to contribute, depending on the legal structure of their involvement.
+If you plan to employ staff, you will also need to register with the Unified Social Security Fund (EFKA).
+Depending on the legal structure of their involvement, administrators who are also shareholders may also be required to contribute.

-It’s highly recommended to work with a certified accountant in Greece for tax filings, compliance, and payroll management.
+We highly recommend working with a certified accountant in Greece for tax filings, compliance and payroll management.

 Step 7: Industry-Specific Licensing

-Depending on your industry, additional licenses or certifications may be required (e.g., for hospitality, construction, or health services).
-Consult with a local attorney or the Chamber of Commerce to identify sector-specific obligations.
+Depending on your industry, you may require additional licences or certifications (e.g. for hospitality, construction or health services).
+Consult a local attorney or the Chamber of Commerce to identify sector-specific obligations.

-Failure to secure the necessary licenses can result in significant legal and financial consequences.
+Failure to obtain the necessary licences can result in significant legal and financial consequences.

 How We Can Help You Open an IKE in Greece

-Starting a business abroad involves a maze of legal, administrative, and cultural challenges.
-Our law firm specializes in Greek corporate law and can assist you at every step of the IKE formation process.
+Starting a business abroad can be challenging due to legal, administrative and cultural complexities.
+Our law firm specialises in Greek corporate law and can support you throughout the entire IKE formation process.

-From drafting your Articles of Association to representing your interests before tax authorities and GEMI, we ensure compliance, reduce delays, and help you build a strong legal foundation.
+From drafting your Articles of Association to representing your interests before the tax authorities and the General Secretariat for the Mediterranean Economic Initiative (GEMI), we ensure compliance, reduce delays and help you build a strong legal foundation.

-Once your IKE is operational, we provide ongoing legal support—contract reviews, employment matters, tax issues, and regulatory compliance—so you can focus on growing your business in Greece.
+Once your IKE is operational, we provide ongoing legal support, including contract reviews, employment matters, tax issues and regulatory compliance, so you can focus on growing your business in Greece.

 * The information on this site is provided for the sole purpose of illustrating the subject matter.
 It in no way constitutes legal advice nor a substitute for individual legal advice provided by counsel.
 Each case is unique, presents unique circumstances, and should be evaluated in detail by an attorney who will verify its specific circumstances.